Retribution Paladin PvP Rotation and Playstyle (Dragonflight 10.2)

 - Continue to keep generators on cooldown while not overcapping on Holy

-Greater Judgment is not applied to the target, and the target is out of
+Greater Judgment is already applied to the target you should prioritize pressing

 Burst while running Crusade and Divine Auxiliary